 When the gale of September 12th became really fierce, early that morning, there was a general rush down to the qainivit to get them, the kayaks on them and the shark meat racks all roped down and anchored more securely.
 My Scottish kayak which was being kept on Sakeus’ fish rack was partly filled with rainwater!
 Ludwig helped me take it to safety in the dance hall.
 Sakeus’ own kayak lost its manhole cover which I saw being blown out to sea!
 Meantime I was also struggling to keep my tent from being blown down, holding up the ridge pole against the force of the wind, and needing help to re-peg some guy ropes that had come loose.
 Later on, with Peter’s help, I put in a totally unorthodox new pole to hold up the ridge at its center point.

 The kayaks and their qainivit all survived.
-But that was quite a day!
+But that was quite a day.
 The following day was a flat calm!
-With what looked like low, snow laden clouds and the upper two thirds of Upernavik Island now covered with snow.
+With what looked like low, snow-laden clouds and the upper two thirds of Upernavik Island now covered with snow.

-Johan’s kayak (more than a month and several snowfalls later).
+Johan with his kayak (more than a month and several snowfalls later).
 He has that same kind of rack: a horizontal spar at one end and a “vee” shaped support at the other.

 One of the Qaarsut kayaks on a rack with a horizontal spar at both ends.

 Kayaks on a communal qainivik in Uummannaq town.
 Several things worth noticing … The closest kayak is a good example of how the sea ice in the early winter can gouge into the thickness of the sealskin.
 Interesting is the darker color of the fourth skin, closest to the stern.
 Possibly a repair was needed and was done by replacing just one of the four skins on the kayak.
 Also, of course, that this kayak is currently in use with most of its hunting gear attached.